An Efficient Framework for Visible-Infrared Cross Modality Person Re-Identification: Proposed Method

-In the experiments performed in this study, we show the performance of our proposed framework by using 3 different ResNet architectures which have different depths.
-These architectures have 50, 101 and 152 layers (we call these architectures as ResNet-50, ResNet-101 and ResNet-152, respectively, in the rest of the paper), and the details of them are provided in Table \ref{table:resnet_layers}.
+We show the performance of our proposed framework by using {three} different ResNet architectures which have different depths.
+These architectures have 50, 101{,} and 152 layers (we call these architectures as ResNet-50, ResNet-101{,} and ResNet-152, respectively, in the rest of the paper), and the{ir} details are provided in Table \ref{table:resnet_layers}.

 Each ResNet model shown in Table \ref{table:resnet_layers} starts with a $7\times7$ convolution layer followed by a $3\times3$ max pooling.
-The next layers of the models consist of different number of building blocks stacked and there is a global average pooling layer at the top of them.
+The next layers of the models consist of {a} different number of {stacked} building blocks {with} a global average pooling layer at {their top}.
 In Table \ref{table:resnet_layers}, we show the building blocks in brackets where each row in the brackets indicates the kernel sizes and the number of output channels of convolution layers used in the building blocks.